The judicial year in many jurisdictions around the world is traditionally opened with a Red Mass.

 The Red Mass name comes from the red vestments and garments that early legal participants wore on this occasion.

-The 2013 Red Mass was celebrated on Saturday, November 16 at 5:00 PM at the Sacred Heart Chapel, Saint Benedict's Monastery, and recognized Minnesota Supreme Court Justice Wilhemina Wright with the Fidelis Apparitor award.
+The 2015 Red Mass will be celebrated on Saturday, November 14th at 5:00 PM at the Sacred Heart Chapel, Saint Benedict's Monastery, and will recognize retireddistrict court judge, the Honorable Elizabeth Hayden with the Fidelis Apparitor award.

 The Fidelis Apparitor award...